vuejs/docs/src/guide/reactivity.md

 Remember this list from a few paragraphs ago?
 Now we have some answers to how Vue handles these changes:

-- ~Detect when there’s a change in one of the values~: we no longer have to do this, as Proxies allow us to intercept it
+- <strike>Detect when there’s a change in one of the values</strike>: we no longer have to do this, as Proxies allow us to intercept it
 - **Track the function that changes it**: We do this in a getter within the proxy, called `effect`
 - **Trigger the function so it can update the final value**: We do in a setter within the proxy, called `trigger`